The Guide to Stakeholder Interviews: What Works and What Doesn’t

 Don’t skip introductions and closings.

 Take the time to explain your research, goals and the process to your stakeholders.
-Interviews tend to make people feel under pressure and uncomfortable; put them at ease and ensure they have all the information they need.
+Interviews tend to make people feel under pressure and uncomfortable, so put them at ease and ensure they have all the information they need.
 Don’t rush your closing and open up the floor for your interviewees to ask questions.

 Summary